cakephp/docs/en/development/testing.rst

 .. note::

-    It is recommended to not manually add values to auto incremental columns, as it interferes with the sequence generation in postgres and sqlserver.
+    It is recommended to not manually add values to auto incremental columns, as it interferes with the sequence generation in PostgreSQL and SQLServer.

 The ``$connection`` property defines the datasource of which the fixture will use.
 If your application uses multiple datasources, you should make the